 Black seed oil for hair is a natural remedy that has been shown to reduce symptoms of psoriasis in animal studies .

 Phototherapy is another effective technique for treating psoriasis.
 This involves exposing the affected areas to artificial light to improve your symptoms.
 Sometimes this is prescribed in combination with topical or medical treatments.

 Effective types of phototherapy include:

 It’s important to note that there are certain side effects associated with phototherapy.
 This includes nausea, headaches, and burning.
 Discuss any concerns you have with your doctor before you start the therapy.

-Your doctor may recommend oral or injected medications your condition is severe, or hasn’t responded to other types of treatment.
-Oral treatments include immunosuppressants, retinoids and anti-inflammatories to reduce the symptoms of scalp psoriasis.
+Your doctor may recommend oral or injected medications if your condition is severe or hasn’t responded to other types of treatment.
+Oral treatments include immunosuppressants, retinoids, and anti-inflammatories to reduce the symptoms of scalp psoriasis.
 Injections are usually drugs that target overactive immune system cells to prevent them from producing too many cells.

 There are potentially serious side effects to many of these treatments, so make sure to discuss any risks with your doctor beforehand.
 This is especially important if you’re pregnant or planning to try for a baby soon.

 Scalp psoriasis can be very distressing, and can take a toll on your mental health.
 If you’re feeling low as a result of your condition, there is support available to you.

 Visiting a trichologist at an experienced hair loss clinic can help you manage your condition.
 A trichologist will understand the emotional impact of psoriasis, and can offer practical helpful advice as well as treatment.

 If you’re worried about your scalp psoriasis and you want to speak to a hair and scalp specialist, book a consultation with a trichologist.
 They can fully diagnose your condition and discuss a plan to manage it with you.